NixOS/nix/doc/manual/src/command-ref/nix-store.md

     apply it to an output path.

   - `--tree`
-    Prints the references graph of the store paths paths as a nested ASCII tree.
+    Prints the references graph of the store paths *paths* as a nested ASCII tree.
 References are ordered by descending closure size; this tends to flatten the tree, making it more readable.
 The query only recurses into a store path when it is first encountered; this prevents a blowup of the tree representation of the graph.

   - `--graphml`
-    Prints the references graph of the store paths paths in the [GraphML](http://graphml.graphdrawing.org/) file format.
+    Prints the references graph of the store paths *paths* in the [GraphML](http://graphml.graphdrawing.org/) file format.
 This can be
     used to visualise dependency graphs.
 To obtain a build-time dependency graph, apply this to a store derivation.
 To obtain a runtime dependency graph, apply it to an output path.

-  - `--binding` name; `-b` name
+  - `--binding` *name*; `-b` *name*
-    Prints the value of the attribute name (i.e., environment variable) of the store derivations paths.
+    Prints the value of the attribute *name* (i.e., environment variable) of the store derivations *paths*.
 It is an error for a derivation to not have the specified attribute.

   - `--hash`
-    Prints the SHA-256 hash of the contents of the store paths paths (that is, the hash of the output of `nix-store --dump` on the given paths).
+    Prints the SHA-256 hash of the contents of the store paths *paths* (that is, the hash of the output of `nix-store --dump` on the given paths).
 Since the hash is stored in the Nix database, this is a fast operation.

   - `--size`
-    Prints the size in bytes of the contents of the store paths paths — to be precise, the size of the output of `nix-store --dump` on the given paths.
+    Prints the size in bytes of the contents of the store paths *paths* — to be precise, the size of the output of `nix-store --dump` on the given paths.
 Note that the actual disk space required by the store paths may be higher, especially on filesystems with large cluster sizes.

   - `--roots`
-    Prints the garbage collector roots that point, directly or indirectly, at the store paths paths.
+    Prints the garbage collector roots that point, directly or indirectly, at the store paths *paths*.

 ## Examples